gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 Instead, the tag of the target object becomes that of the source object of the assignment.
-An assignment to a composite object similarly copies the tags of any sub-components of the source object that have a mutably-tagged type.
+An assignment to a composite object similarly copies the tags of any subcomponents of the source object that have a mutably-tagged type.

 The ``Constrained`` attribute is defined for any name denoting an object of a mutably tagged type (RM 3.7.2 notwithstanding).
 In this case, the Constrained